Cengiz Under: Can the 'Dybala of the Bosphorus' reach his potential at Leicester? | Goal.com

 As a player with four goals and three assists in 11 Champions League appearances, Under certainly fits that profile, and Turkish fans will be watching events at the King Power Stadium with interest this season as their brightest attacking talent joins their best defender.

-They will be hopeful at the 'Dybala of the Bosphorus' can finally break out and become a player the rest of Europe is talking about once more.
+They will be hopeful that the 'Dybala of the Bosphorus' can finally break out and become a player the rest of Europe is talking about once more.